Ranger347/HackPack-Portfolio/README.md

 - **CTF Writeups:** Detailed walkthroughs of Capture The Flag challenges I've successfully completed.
 - **Weekly Journals:** Dive into my weekly journals where I explore various topics covered by our HackPack club.
+- **Practice:** Different levels of challenges I have used to practice exposing myself to different challenges.

 ## Table of Contents